 Dr. Gregory Pritchard is a versatile conductor, educator, and orchestral musician.
 He has conducted and performed throughout Europe and the United States and taught innovative music programs at every level from elementary through university.

 Since 2010, Gregory Pritchard has served as the Music Director of the Gwinnett Symphony Chamber Orchestra and Principal Guest Conductor of the Gwinnett Symphony Orchestra in Georgia.
-Prior to his current post, he served as the Music Director of the Gainesville Symphony Orchestra (GA) for five seasons.
-With a Doctor of Musical Arts Degree in Orchestral Conducting from Michigan State University Dr. Pritchard was a student of Leon Gregorian, Catherine Comet, and Elizabeth Green.
+Prior to this current post, he served as the Music Director of the Gainesville Symphony Orchestra (GA) for five seasons.
+With a Doctor of Musical Arts Degree in Orchestral Conducting from Michigan State University, Dr. Pritchard was a student of Leon Gregorian, Catherine Comet, and Elizabeth Green.
 He has had additional training with Gustav Meier, David Lobel, Neeme Jarvi, and Adrian Gnam as an active participant in American Symphony Orchestra League and Conductors Guild and other conducting workshops.
 He credits his musical sensitivity to his training in the Musin tradition with Leonid Korchmar and Peter Gribanov in St. Petersburg, Russia.

-Dr. Pritchard's technical brilliance and natural rapport with audience and orchestra alike have afforded him many opportunities over the last twenty years.
-He previously served as Music Director of North Georgia Symphony and Opera Company of Mid-Michigan for three seasons each.
-His acclaimed opera performances include La Boheme, Madama Butterfly, Don Giovanni, Don Pasquale, The Bartered Bride, The Old Maid and the Thief, and Faust.
-He has held faculty positions at Georgia State University, University of Evansville (IN), Indiana Wesleyan University, Taylor University (IN), Konservatori Seni Halus (Fine Arts Conservatory, Penang, Malaysia), and Hope College (MI).
+Dr. Pritchard's technical ability and natural rapport with the audience and orchestra alike have afforded him many opportunities over the past twenty-five years.
+He previously served as Music Director of Opera Company of Mid-Michigan, conducting acclaimed performances that include La Boheme, Madama Butterfly, Don Giovanni, Don Pasquale, The Bartered Bride, The Old Maid and the Thief, and Faust.
+He has also held faculty positions at Georgia State University, University of Evansville (IN), Indiana Wesleyan University, Taylor University (IN), Konservatori Seni Halus (Fine Arts Conservatory, Penang, Malaysia), and Hope College (MI).
 Additional conducting positions include Associate Conductor of the Kokomo Symphony Orchestra (IN), Music Director of the Holland Area Youth Orchestra (MI), Music Director of the Gwinnett County Youth Symphony (GA) and Assistant Conductor at the Music Festival of Arkansas and Southeastern Music Center (GA).

-Dr. Pritchard has also amassed an impressive array of awards and accolades.
+Dr. Pritchard has amassed an impressive array of awards and accolades.
 In 1990, as Assistant Conductor of the Blue Lake International Youth Symphony Orchestra, he conducted performances in Germany, Austria, Hungary, and France, and was selected to perform a private concert for the Chancellor of Vienna.
 In 1997 the Lansing State Journal named him "Exceptional Music Director" for his work at the Riverwalk Theater (MI).
 Also in 1997, he was appointed the first ever Fellowship Conductor of the Grand Rapids Symphony, conducting Family and Special Event performances and cover conducting educational and pops programs.
-In 2004 he won first prize at the International Conductors Workshop in Macon, Georgia and the Advanced Conducting Workshop in St. Petersburg, Russia.
-Also in 2004 he was named a Semifinalist for the National Conducting Institute in Washington D.C.
-In October 2005 he guest conducted the St. Petersburg Philharmonic Congress Orchestra, the orchestra of the Russian Ballet, as a result of his competition win the previous year.
-He now serves as a faculty member of the International Conductors Workshop.
+In 2004 he won first prize at the International Conductors Workshop and Competition in Macon, Georgia and the Advanced Conducting Workshop in St. Petersburg, Russia.
+Also in 2004, he was named a Semifinalist for the National Conducting Institute in Washington D.C.
+In October 2005, he guest conducted the St. Petersburg Philharmonic Congress Orchestra (the orchestra of the Russian Ballet) as a result of his competition win the previous year.
 In 2010 he made his conducting debut in Italy with the Orchestra da Camera del Friuli Venezia Giulia.